carrascodev/ragemp-docker-boilerplate/README.md

 ## ABOUT
-This project is the dockerize [ragemp](http://rage.mp) server.
+This project is the dockerized version of the [RAGE Multiplayer](http://rage.mp) server.
 In this container it runs a gulp task to watch for files change in all the directories.
 Feel free to change this behavior on `gulpfile.js` line 33:

     var  watcher  =  gulp.watch('**/*.js', \['serve'\]);